-For its 2019 CPA, Chelan PUD utilized a forward market projection of wholesale market power prices as its avoided cost for the evaluation of the cost-effectiveness of potential conservation measures.
-The levelized costs for all conservation measures that resulted from the 2019 CPA were \$34.49/MWh over the 2020-2029 period and \$28.13/MWh over the 2020-2039 period (2012 real dollars).
-Note that the 10-year average of the levelized cost for conservation is significantly higher than the amount identified in the 2018 IRP Progress Report.
+For its 2021 CPA, Chelan PUD utilized a forward market projection of wholesale market power prices and carbon pricing as its avoided cost for the evaluation of the cost-effectiveness of potential conservation measures.
+The levelized costs for all conservation measures that resulted from the 2021 CPA were \$35.18/ MWh over the 2022-2031 period and \$37.08/MWh over the 2022-2041 period (2016 real dollars).
 The higher levelized cost of conservation is primarily due to the removal of low-cost lighting measures, a higher value attributed to peak demand savings on the distribution system and an increase in capacity values on the wholesale market.